 Who Should Attend:

-This two and a half day course is designed for engineers, distributed generation system integrators and energy planners to learn about or enhance their background in distributed generation technologies and interconnection issues.
+This two and a half day course is designed for engineers, distributed generation system integrators and energy planners who need to learn about or enhance their background in distributed generation technologies and interconnection issues.
 An electrical engineering background and basic knowledge in three phase power and power distribution systems is recommended.
 The course will also be of interest to non engineering utility professionals who deal with regulators and customers on DG issues and seek a more extensive understanding of the various technical aspects involved with interconnection.

 Topics covered include: